isaacdecoded/arpeggio/README.md

     Additionally, **avoid mixing read models with domain models**, or write models.
 In other words, there's no need to load the _Order Aggregate_ model into memory for read-only operations.
 Instead, create a _Read Order Model_ that displays the necessary information for your system.

 7. Lastly, **it's crucial to ensure that the business use cases are complex enough in terms of consistency boundaries** before employing Domain-Driven Design (DDD) in your project.
 This is because simpler solutions may suffice, such as a CRUD/Script service with POJO-based models.
+Therefore, **DO NOT** underestimate the power of brainstorming.
 Also, keep these tips in mind when modeling aggregates:
     - Opt for multiple small aggregates over large-cluster ones.
     - Use _reference by identity_ between aggregates.
     - If an aggregate's memory size becomes too large, split it into multiple instances.